MDCP™

 Industrial Control

 Development Status: MDCP is a validated proof-of-concept platform with 14 production kernels, 545 passing tests, and 50-million-tick stability validation.
-Full safety certification (DO-178C, ISO 26262, IEC 62304, IEC 61508) would be completed by the acquiring organization with their certification infrastructure and domain expertise.
+Full safety certification (DO-178C, ISO 26262, IEC 62304, IEC 61508) would be completed by the acquiring organization.

 Strategic computing IP

-MDCP is a validated proof-of-concept deterministic computing platform for safety-critical AI and autonomous systems.
-Detailed technical documentation, 50M-tick validation results, architectural specifications, and patent materials are available under NDA for serious acquisition discussions.
+Detailed technical documentation, 50M-tick validation results, architectural specifications, and patent materials available under NDA.